-Faculty Inquiry Groups (FIGS) is a professional development program in which a small group of faculty members (4 - 10 maximum) meet in person or online at least five times throughout the academic year or a term to work together on a specific question, issue, or concern in their teaching and/or their students' learning.
+Faculty Inquiry Groups (FIGS) allow small groups of faculty members (4 minimum - 8 maximum) to meet in person or online to work together on a specific question, issue, or concern having to do with their teaching and/or their students' learning.

 Why participate in Faculty Inquiry Groups?

-- to meet with colleagues to discuss and/or research a particular issue related to teaching your discipline
+- meet with colleagues to discuss and/or research a particular issue related to teaching your discipline

-- to meet with other interested colleagues for an informal discussion of teaching and learning
+- meet with other interested colleagues for an informal discussion of teaching and learning

-- to learn and share ideas around a common theme or question in teaching and learning
+- learn and share ideas around a common theme or question in teaching and learning

-- to continue to develop professionally as a college teacher and faculty member
+- continue to develop professionally as a college teacher and faculty member

 What are some possible topics for Faculty Inquiry Groups?